Drug And Alcohol Addiction In East Honolulu, Hawaii

 East Honolulu’s substance abuse problem has been an ongoing threat to the city’s wellbeing.
-Similar to many other American cities, opioids like heroin and prescription painkillers are commonly abused by local residents.
-Heroin was a major drug found flooding the Hawaiian market since the 1970s and 1980s.
-Presently the use of drugs like meth, marijuana and alcohol continue to increase.
-In 2010, police seized 24.944 kilograms of powered cocaine.
-In the same year, 125.096 kilos of meth were seized by police.
+Similar to many other American cities, Opioids like Heroin and prescription painkillers are commonly abused by local residents.
+Heroin use has been prominent in Hawaii since the 1970s and 1980s.
+Presently the use of drugs like Meth, Marijuana and alcohol continue to increase.

 East Honolulu Methamphetamine Abuse

 There has been a history of meth abuse in East Honolulu for decades.
 Rates of meth abuse in Honolulu doubled from 1994 to 2000.
 News reports express police finding 7 pounds of meth in 2015, a number than increases daily.
 The most common forms of meth Hawaii has witnessed include both powder and crystal form.
 Widely available in all of Hawaii, much of Honolulu’s meth supply comes from California.
 The meth supply funneled into Hawaii is often white and “highly refined” but may also appear as a powered brown substance.

 As a result of meth abuse, violent acts have become normal in parts of East Honolulu.
 People using meth endure side effects and may become aggressive in their behavior.
 Meth users “tweak,” which makes them fidgety and agitated, and more prone to violence.
 Most of East Honolulu’s drug sentencing includes meth.
 Lastly, health problems affect East Honolulu residents who abuse meth, creating long-term cardiac problems even if they discontinue use.